ratsepmikk/CGI_suve_praktika_2023_home/README.md

 ##Development tasks

-* Using backend api endpoint /getBooks, implement table of books view || Needs CSS
+* Using backend api endpoint /getBooks, implement table of books view || DONE
 * Using backend api endpoint /getCheckouts, also implement the checkouts view.
-Suppport paging and sorting for both views || - implement
+Suppport paging and sorting for both views || - implement paging + sorting
-* Implement individual book and checkout view, support basic CRUD operations, implement checking out and returning books || Needs CSS and checkout view
+* Implement individual book and checkout view, support basic CRUD operations, implement checking out and returning books || DONE
 * Implement searching for books using freetext criteria || - implement
 * Implement filtering for books by status || - implement
 * Implement saving / displaying favorite books for current user (you can use localStorage if you don't want to make back-end changes) || Needs favourite books view
-* Add modal confirmation dialogues when deleting or checking out books || Implement "Are you sure" modal
+* Add modal confirmation dialogues when deleting or checking out books || - implement "Are you sure" modal component
-* Implement a user-friendly way to display late checkouts || Checkouts that are past due Date
+* Implement a user-friendly way to display late checkouts || - implement

 #####Bonus tasks:
 * Implement advanced search form for books, where user can specify and combine different criterias (title, author year etc)
 * Add UI and backend tests
 * Add support for multiple languages
 * Add support for multiple users and different user roles: reader and librarian.
 Reader should not be able to add / modify / delete existing book information or tamper with checkouts